Sign In / Sign Out

 - Colleges & Schools

 - Map & Locations

-The entire program is sponsored by local entrepreneur Morton Fleischer and his wife, ASU alum Donna Fleischer.
-They want to educate young people about the opportunities and achievements freedom provide, so students can add to the legacy of American entrepreneurs.
+Sessions will be held June 13-17 and July 11-15.
+High school counselors and teachers are encouraged to identify strong candidates interested in business.
+All of the program’s scholarships are provided by local entrepreneur Morton Fleischer and his wife, ASU graduate Donna Fleischer.
+They hope to educate young people about the boundless opportunities and achievements that the United States and freedom provide, so students can add to the impressive legacy of American entrepreneurs.

 Information about all W. P Carey School summer programs can be found at wpcarey.asu.edu/summerprograms.